-Trump walks away from deal with North Korea's Kim over sanctions demand
+'Sometimes you have to walk': Trump scraps North Korea summit deal

 Kicking off their second day in Hanoi, Trump said he would be happy as long as North Korea conducted no more nuclear or intercontinental ballistic missile tests.

-North Korea has conducted no nuclear or intercontinental ballistic missile tests since late 2017, and Trump said Kim had promised him there would be no more.
+North Korea has conducted no tests since late 2017, and Trump said Kim had promised him there would be no resumption.

 Trump said he and Kim had discussed dismantling North Korea’s main nuclear facility at Yongbyon, which Kim was willing to do, but Kim had wanted sanctions relief first.

-There were other facilities that Trump said he had raised, and the North Koreans had been surprised the Americans knew about them, but they had not been able to agree on them.
+There were other facilities that Trump said he wanted included in a deal - and the North Koreans had been surprised the Americans knew about them - but they had baulked.

 “We asked him to do more and he was unprepared to do that, but I’m still optimistic,” U.S. Secretary of State Mike Pompeo told the news conference, referring to Kim.